-Requirement Monitoring Activity (What) Monitoring Responsibilities (Who) Evidence (Data Elements) Management Reports (Yes/No) Frequency (Mos/Yrs) Service plans address assessed needs of enrolled participants, are updated annually, and document choice of services and providers.
-A stratified random sample of IPPs will be reviewed to ensure all requirements are met.
-Sample size will represent a 95% confidence level with no more than a 5% margin of error.
-DDS and DHCS Number and percent of reviewed individual program plans (IPPs) that adequately addressed the consumers' assessed needs.
+Requirement Monitoring Activity (What) Monitoring Responsibilities (Who) Evidence (Data Elements) Management Reports (Yes/No) Frequency (Mos/Yrs) Service plans address assessed needs of enrolled participants, are updated annually, and document choice of services and providers. of IPPs will be reviewed to DDS and DHCS Number and percent of reviewed individual program plans (IPPs) that adequately addressed the consumers' assessed needs.
 Numerator = number of consumer IPPs reviewed that addressed all assessed needs.
 Denominator = total number of consumer IPPs reviewed.
 Yes Biennially Number and percent of consumer IPPs that addressed the consumer's identified health needs and safety risks.
 Numerator = number of consumer IPPs reviewed that addressed the consumers' identified health needs and safety risks.
 Denominator = total number of consumer IPPs reviewed.
 Number and percent of consumer IPPs that addressed the consumer's goals.
 Numerator = number of consumer IPPs reviewed that addressed the consumers' goals.
 Denominator = total number of